Skip to main content

 Limitations

-• Frame Rate: The video scroll generates up to 12 frames per second, with a maximum of 300 frames.
-For long videos (e.g., 5 hours), this means fewer frames (e.g., one image per minute).
+• Frame Rate: The Video Scroll component generates a maximum of 12 frames per second, with a total maximum of 300 frames.
+For very long videos, this can result in a lower frame rate.

-• Video Length: For best results, use videos at least 25 seconds long.
+• Video Length: For the best results and a smooth effect, it is recommended to use videos that are at least 25 seconds long.

 • Section Width: The Video Scroll section always covers 100% of the screen width and cannot be resized.

 • File Size: Videos should not exceed 512MB.
-If your video is larger, compress it or increase playback speed to reduce the file size.
+If your video is larger, you should compress it or increase the playback speed to reduce its file size.

 Tips for Optimal Performance

-• Compress large videos to ensure smooth playback.
+• Always compress large videos to ensure smooth playback without buffering.

-• Experiment with offset settings to create the best scrolling effect.
+• Experiment with the offset settings to create the most impactful and seamless scrolling effect.

 Did this answer your question?